Nationalists

 organised crime.

-Will SF-IRA ever stop killing people?
+Will they ever stop killing?

-of a (Gaelic, Celtic, socialist)
+They stand for a (Gaelic, Celtic, socialist)

 Catholic tribal state.

-They better understand that the South
+They do not understand the South

 We had a Catholic tribal state, and it took a long fight